viamrobotics/docs/docs/registry/configure.md

 Follow the same steps as when you added the first modular resource, clicking **Create** and **Component** or **Service** as applicable.
 You will be prompted to click **Add module** again while configuring the resource, though no duplicate module will be added to the `modules` section of the configuration.

+## Edit the configuration of a module from the Viam registry

+### Edit modular resources

+You can edit the configuration of the modular resource or resources you have added from your module at the card matching the `name` you gave the resource when adding on the **CONFIGURE** tab.

-If you prefer to use JSON, the following properties are available for modular resources:
+If you prefer to use JSON, the following properties are available for all modular resources:

 <!-- prettier-ignore -->
 | Name | Type | Inclusion | Description |